vaibhavahuja/vaibhavahuja.github.io/_posts/2022-01-12-eliud-about-discipline.md

 That's the way you can cultivate your self discipline.

-> Only the disciplined ones are free in life, if you are in discipline you are a slave to your moods you are a slave to your passions
+> Only the disciplined ones are free in life, if you are indisciplined you are a slave to your moods you are a slave to your passions

 The best time to plan a tree was 25 years ago, that was the best time to plant the tree. today is the best time for you to plan a tree of self-discipline